BENIGNO AQUINO III — PHILIPPINES PRESIDENT 2010-2016 — HIS LIFE, CAREER, ANTI-CORRUPTION FIGHT

 BENIGNO AQUINO III

-Aquino —the only son of democracy icons Senator Benigno “Ninoy” Aquino and President Corazon Aquino— enjoyed relatively high approval ratings as he pledged s to go beyond the usual half-hearted attempts and make a real effort to stamp out corruption and took a relatively hard line against China for its activities in waters claimed by the Philippines in the South China Sea.
+Noynoy Aquino (1960 – 2021)—the only son of democracy icons Senator Benigno “Ninoy” Aquino and President Corazon Aquino— enjoyed relatively high approval ratings as he pledged s to go beyond the usual half-hearted attempts and make a real effort to stamp out corruption and took a relatively hard line against China for its activities in waters claimed by the Philippines in the South China Sea.

+The relatively inexperienced Aquino benefited from his mother's popularity and his own clean image.
+May 2013, congressional elections gave Aquino's supporters control of both houses.
 David Pilling wrote in the Financial Times, “As far as political honeymoons go, Mr Aquino’s was pretty long.
 When he was elected as a self-confessed “reluctant president”, few Filipinos expected a great deal of a man whose main qualification to lead his country of 97 million people was his illustrious family name.
 Commonly known as “Noynoy”, he raised expectations by waging war on corruption and presiding over an impressive economic resurgence that, against all odds, has made the Philippines a favourite of emerging market investors.”
 But by 2013, after three years in office, in the middle of his term, “the shine had begun to wear off Mr Aquino’s squeaky clean image.
 Public officials became engulfed in a scandal involving some $200 million in “pork barrel” funds, and Mr Aquino was widely accused of targeting only opposition politicians in the widening investigation.”
-Then his poor handling of “typhoon Haiyan, dubbed by critics as “typhoon Noynoy”, battered his reputation” further.
-[Source: David Pilling, Financial Times, November 14, 2013 ~]
+[Source: David Pilling, Financial Times, November 14, 2013]

 Benigno Aquino III’s Early Life

 President Aquino was born on Feb.
 8 1960.
 His father was assassinated while opposing a dictatorship and his late mother led the "people power" revolt against Ferdinand Marcos.
-He studied from elementary to college in the Ateneo de Manila University, and finished a degree in Economics in 1981.
+He has four sisters — Maria Elena ("Ballsy"), Aurora Corazon ("Pinky"), Victoria Elisa ("Viel"), and Kristina Bernadette ("Kris") — and studied from elementary to college in the Ateneo de Manila University, and finished a degree in Economics in 1981.
 Aquino’s classmates remember him as a “quiet” yet “friendly” student.
 Gene Manalastas, a batch mate in grade school, said: “He could not go to parties with us on weekends because he was always visiting his dad in prison.”
 [Source: Office of the President of the Philippines]

 His father, then a senator and opposition leader to President Ferdinand Marcos, was incarcerated after the declaration of Martial Law in September 1972.
 In confinement, the senator wrote his son a letter, asking him to continue the family legacy of working for the good the every Filipino: “The only advice I can give you: Live with honor and follow your conscience.
 There is no greater nation on earth than our Motherland.
 No greater people than our own.
 Serve them with all your heart, with all your might and with all your strength.
 Son, the ball is now in your hands.”